puffscoin/eth-ens-namehash/README.md

 ENS Supports UTF-8 characters, and so many duplicate names are possible.
 For example:

-- faceboоk.eth
+- hightimes.puffs
-- facebook.eth
+- hightimes.puffs

-The first one has non-ascii chars. (control+F on this page and search for facebook, only the second one will match).
+The first one has non-ascii chars. (control+F on this page and search for hightimes, only the second one will match).

 namehash.normalize() doesn't automagically remap those, and so other precautions should be taken to avoid user phishing.